How should we select political leaders in complex and changing times?

 What single thing holds us back as a city from being more whole?

 These questions aren’t just for the candidates—I think they’ll also to help us think as voters.

 If voting knowledgeably on all the important issues is how we define responsible citizenship, it seems that we’ll need to leave a lot of busy, hard-working citizens out of that definition.
 As long as we remain part-time volunteer voters, it’s worth asking:

 Here are some resources for researching candidates along this vein:

 - The Municipal League of King County conducts candidate questionnaires and ratings that touch on some of the questions I’ve posed here.

-- The Evergrey is working with its community of readers to bring these kinds of questions to an intimate group Q&A with mayoral and city council candidates.
-They’re taking applications to participate in this Q&A until Oct.
-9. I’ll update this section as that evolves.
+- The Evergrey and its community of readers brought these kinds of questions to an intimate group Q&A with Seattle mayoral and city council candidates in 2017.

 Feel free to post additional resources and suggestions below!